FRI-UNIZA/jumpeno/README.md

 To send emails to <b>MailCatcher</b> use port `1025`.<br />
 To view emails go to `{web-url}:1080`.

+## Design system
+All components are designed for reusability and styled using <b>theme variables</b> for any surface. <b>Component that creates surface has surface class</b> which provides all the <b>CSS variables</b> for given surface.

+You can define surfaces in the `SURFACE` enum, then use `__SURFACE` suffix in theme definition to set colors and shadows specifically for that surface.

+To style a component, place it temporarily in:
+> DesignerPage > Playground

+To see the outcome on all possible surfaces, visit:
+`/en/designer` or `/sk/designer`.

+<b>Recommended:</b> To set component classes, utilize methods of <b>CSSClass!</b>

 ## APIDoc (Swagger)
-<b>Swagger</b> tool is used for documentation, allowing you to test endpoints, including those requiring authorization.
-In the development environment, the API documentation is accessible at `{web-url}/swagger`.
+<b>Swagger</b> tool is used for documentation.

+This allows you to test API endpoints, including those requiring authorization.

+In the development environment, the API documentation is accessible at URL: `/swagger`.

 ## CI/CD
 There is a CI/CD pipeline configured using GitHub Actions: